Locations:

 How do I take care of myself?

 Follow your healthcare provider’s guidance on self-care, including medications and lifestyle changes.
 In general, it’s important to take all of your medications as prescribed and at the same time each day.
-Your provider may also advise you to make lifestyle changes, including:
+Your provider may also advise you to change some habits, including:

-• Exercising regularly (ask your provider how much exercise, and which types, are safe for you).
+• Being physically active on a regular basis.
+Ask your provider how much activity, and which types, are safe for you.

-• Not using recreational drugs, particularly IV drugs, which raise your risk of endocarditis (heart valve infection).
+• Not using recreational drugs.
+This particularly includes IV drugs, which raise your risk of endocarditis (heart valve infection).

 When should I see my healthcare provider?

-If you have aortic regurgitation, it’s crucial that you keep up with your medical appointments so your provider can keep an eye on your condition.
+If you have aortic regurgitation, it’s crucial to keep up with your medical appointments so your provider can keep an eye on your condition.
 Your provider will tell you how often you need to come in.

-You’ll need echocardiograms at regular intervals (as often as every six months) so your provider can check your valve and your heart function.
-It’s essential to go to these appointments so your provider can catch signs of worsening aortic regurgitation.
-This allows you to receive treatment at the appropriate time and avoid permanent damage to your heart.
+You’ll need echocardiograms at regular intervals (anywhere from every six months to every five years) so your provider can check your valve and heart function.
+Regular visits are essential so your provider can catch signs of worsening aortic regurgitation.
+This allows you to receive treatment at the right time and avoid permanent damage to your heart.

 Call your provider any time you have new symptoms, worsening symptoms or questions about your condition.